AK6626/GamesHacking/GB-Tetris (Improvement hack)/readme.txt

 Hack Game: Tetris (World) (Rev 1)
-Hack Name: Improvement v1.0
+Hack Name: Improvement v1.01
 Hack File Formant: ips file (You can apply this on your rom file with tool like Lunar IPS or Online Patcher (https://www.romhacking.net/patch/))

 Content:
-Things in "Tetris - Classic Harddrop v1.0" are included.
+1) Things in "Tetris - Classic Harddrop v1.0" are included.
-Faster “delayed auto shift”.
-First move delay has been changed from $17 to $0f.
+2) Faster “delayed auto shift”.
+A2 Version.
+First move delay has been changed from $17 to $0A.
 The held move delay has been changed from $09 to $02.
+Just like what SRS do.
+A5 Version.
+First move delay has been changed from $17 to $0A.
+The held move delay has been changed from $09 to $05.
-A new 2H2R randomizer.
+3) A new 2H2R randomizer.

 About 2H2R randomizer: